caseywasey/classifying-donors-udacity/README.md

   + "Not useful if you are not using Python or looking for a regression type machine learning solution."

 + **Files**
-  +*finding_donors.html*: An html report for the classifying donors project +*finding_donors.ipynb*: A Jupyter notebook for the classifying donors project
+  + *finding_donors.html*: An html report for the classifying donors project
+  + *finding_donors.ipynb*: A Jupyter notebook for the classifying donors project